MooersLab/writing-progress-2024-25/README.md

 The sums in the bar plot are taken across all projects.
 To check your effort on a particular project, open its project sheet and sum over column F for minutes and column G for words.

-Version 0.5 contains a column of the left side of the min_day and word_day sheets with the difference bewteen the cumulative monthly total and the cumulative monthly goal.
+Version 0.5 contains a column on the left side of the min_day and word_day sheets with the difference between the cumulative monthly total and the cumulative monthly goal.
 A negative value means that you are behind.

-Python scripts are included for accessing the min_day and word_day sheets remotely and displaying a summary as horizontal bar plot or a heatmap with matplotlib.
+Python scripts are included for accessing the min_day and word_day sheets remotely and displaying a summary as a horizontal bar plot or a heatmap with matplotlib.
-I mapped this to three letter aliases for rapid access.
+I mapped this to three-letter aliases for rapid access.

 <p align="center"><img src="images/Jan2022progr.png" style="width: 90vw; min-width: 330px;"></p>